HectorVilas/untitled-roguelike-game/README.md

 Today I'm learning frontend and I feel like I'm getting better and better with `JavaScript`.
 Of course, I'm not in a professional level, I'm still very far from this, but I feel confident enough with my current knowledge to make this project happen.

-## What is game about?
+## What is this game about?
 I'm still not sure what kind of roguelike I want to make.
 Something like Cataclysm would be great, but I'll start with a simple survival.
-I want to start with a simple map, a deserted isle, and the objetive should be simple survival.
+I want to start with a simple map, a deserted island, and the objective should be simple survival.
 As the traditional roguelikes are mostly terminal-based, I can use a `grid` with rows and colums to place tiles (or chars) for each piece of map, so no `<canvas>` would be needed here.

 # Progress:
 I'm writing this readme 6 days after starting, 32 commits later, so the progress will be a resume.